The History of Dog Food By Barbara Knightsbridge |Published 10-24-2021

 The pet food industry, like many other industries, had its first boom during the Industrial Revolution.
 Technology sprung up that was very much-needed for commercialization.
 Large commercial slaughterhouses and the canning technology for preservation became common during this time.
-By the end of the 1800s, a new type of professional arose, and that was the profession of a veterinary doctor, though, other types of experts gave advice on animal health before the veterinarian.
+By the end of the 1800s, and early 1900s a new type of professional arose, and that was the profession of a veterinary doctor, though, other types of experts gave advice on animal health before the veterinarian.

 Then, World War 1 came, and while it might seem as though the dog food industry would take a back seat to the war effort, the opposite is actually what happened.
 Spratt's company provided dog biscuits to the dogs working in the army.
-It was at this time that Spratt's experts began to develop a food similar to what we know know as kibble.
+It was at this time that Spratt's experts began to develop a food similar to what we now know as dog kibble.

-After the end of the war, companies interested in entering the pet food industry began making canned foods in the 1922.
+After the end of the war, companies interested in entering the commercial pet food industry began making canned foods in the 1922.
 These first canned dog foods were made from horse meat and marked as lean, red meat so as not to alarm the general public.
 Ken-l-Ration was the first canned food in the United States.
 Initially, much of the horse meat used in dog food came from the slaughter of war horses that were no longer needed after the war efforts and also due to the introduction of the automobile.
 Later, horses were being bred and slaughtered for dog food.

 In the 1960s, the pet food market really started growing, and this is when many of today's pet food brands have their roots, such as the Ralston Purina Company.
 This company began experimenting with different ways to create dry foods that had a longer shelf life.
 They used these newer machines first to create their Chex breakfast cereal and then dog food.